Whether you’re in eCommerce or industrial manufacturing, establishing credibility is essential to your content marketing

 You have testimonials, but maybe they’re buried on a separate page, or you aren’t displaying them at all!
 Why hide such a valuable asset?

-There’s nothing wrong with dedicating an entire page to testimonials on your website.
+There’s nothing wrong with creating an entire testimonials page on your website.
 But you should find the top ones and display them on your homepage.

 Check out this example from Backlinko: